 Genetic advance was classified into high (>20%), medium (10-20%) and low (<10%) in order to draw conclusions about these parameters.
 The genetic advance as a percentage of the mean for early sowing across sixteen traits was meticulously analysed, revealing significant potential for improvement through selective breeding.
 Days to heading (days) showed a notable genetic advance of 22.16%, indicating a considerable scope for enhancing the timing of heading.
 Days to maturity (days) had a genetic advance of 8.32%, suggesting moderate potential for selection to improve crop maturation times.
 Plant height (cm) exhibited a genetic advance of 18.11%, highlighting the possibility for increasing plant stature.
 Peduncle length (cm), with a genetic advance of 10.74%, and spike length (cm) at 17.00%, both indicated significant opportunities for genetic improvement in these structural traits.
 Number of grains per spike and number of spikes per plant displayed genetic advances of 23.12% and 38.27%, respectively, underscoring the substantial potential for enhancing yield components.
-Number of spikelets per spike showed a genetic advance of 21.84%, while number of effective tillers per plant stood out with a remarkable genetic advance of 50.50%, suggesting a high potential for improvement in tillering capacity.
+Number of spikelet per spike showed a genetic advance of 21.84%, while number of effective tillers per plant stood out with a remarkable genetic advance of 50.50%, suggesting a high potential for improvement in tillering capacity.
 Biological yield per plant (g) demonstrated an impressive genetic advance of 68.18%, indicating a significant opportunity for increasing biomass production.
 Harvest index (%), with a genetic advance of 51.82%, highlighted the potential for enhancing the efficiency of biomass conversion into grain.
 Spike weight (g) exhibited a genetic advance of 24.52%, suggesting a notable scope for improvement in spike weight.
 1000 grain weight (g) had a genetic advance of 10.21%, indicating potential for selective breeding to increase grain size.
 Chlorophyll content (flow) and canopy temperature (flow) showed genetic advances of 14.61% and 7.73%, respectively, pointing to opportunities for enhancing physiological traits.
 Lastly, grain yield per plant (g) presented a substantial genetic advance of 58.66%, underscoring the considerable potential for increasing grain yield through genetic selection.
-This analysis underscores the significant opportunities for genetic improvement across a broad range of agronomic and physiological traits in early sown crops, highlighting the effectiveness of selective breeding in advancing crop performance based on the observed genetic advance percentages.
+This analysis underscores the significant opportunities for genetic improvement across a broad range of agronomic and physiological traits in early sown crops, highlighting the effectiveness of selective breeding in advancing crop performance based on the observed genetic advance percentage.